-This service is a computerized system that monitors the recipient's in-home movement and activity for health, welfare and safety purposes.
-The system is individually calibrated based on the recipient's typical in-home movements and activities.
-The provider agency is responsible for monitoring electronically-generated information, for responding as needed, and for equipment maintenance.
-At a minimum, the system shall:
+This service is a computerized system that monitors the beneficiary's in-home movement and activity for health, welfare, and safety purposes.
+The system is individually calibrated based on the beneficiary's typical in-home movements and activities.
+The provider agency is responsible for monitoring electronically generated information, for responding as needed, and for equipment maintenance.
+At a minimum, the system shall include the following:

-- Monitor the home's points of egress;
+1. Monitor the home's points of egress;

-- Detect falls;

-- Detect movement or the lack of movement:

-- Detect whether doors are opened or closed; and

-- Provide a push-button emergency alert system.
+- 2. Detect falls; - 3.
+Detect movement or the lack of movement; - 4.
+Detect whether doors are opened or closed; and - 5.
+Provide a push-button emergency alert system.